TubaAdrienn/SZFM_2020_1_Softies/documentation/System Design/system_design.md

 * Client-side classes (html/css - homepage.html, gallery.html, favjokes.html)

 ## 12. Test design
+The reason we need test design is noone can write perfect programs, so we need to test for the bugs and correct it.
+There are several ways we can test a program:
+* Black-box(Tests are based on specification)
+* White-box(Tests are based on source code)
+* Grey-box(Test are based on part of the source code)

+The offered test is black-box test, because it needs to be tested for the following features:
+* Every button is working its specified way(click test)
+* Every link on the site goes to the correct site
+* Every picture on the site appears correctly
+* By resizing the page every element appears where it should be
+* Testing on laptop/pc
+* Testing on phone/tablet
+* Search bar works correctly
+* Check box works correctly
+* Liked jokes are being saved
+* Joke of the Day generated everyday
+* Categories drop menu works correctly

+After these tests we should give it to friends / acquaintances to test the page because we would be biased about the result and thus the final result of the test would not be appropriate.

 ## 13. Installation design
 * Have an electrical device that is functional and capable of accessing the Internet (mobile, PC, etc..)